Tanja-4732/DoubleNote/frontend/README.md

 It's an [Angular](https://angular.io) single page application written in TypeScript, HTML, and SCSS.

-The goal of the frontend is to provide a full-featured web application capable of creating, editing, and view notes -- both in Markdown and as free-hand drawings.
+The goal of the frontend is to provide a fully-featured web application capable of creating, editing, and view notes -- both in Markdown and as free-hand drawings.

 ## Implementation strategy